vuhung16au/LangGraph-Adventures/02.Agent/03.RAG-from-scratch/docs/techstack.md

 This document provides detailed information about the technologies, frameworks, and tools used in the RAG From Scratch project.

+# Notes on the tech stack
+(as of 1 Sep 2025)
+- Lang Studio is not used in this project.
+- LangGraph Cloud is not used in this project.
+We are using local LangGraph, and no deployment to LangGraph Cloud is needed.
+- LangSmith is used in this project, but it's optional and for monitoring/debugging purposes.

 ## 🏗️ Core Framework

 ### **LangChain**